Nightjar Logo

 • Upload the prototype Asset (a hand photo, a sketch, or an early sample image).

-• Choose a Photography Style and Composition from the curated libraries, or build custom ones from reference Assets.
+• Choose a Photography Style and Composition from the curated libraries (150+ Photography Styles and a similar Composition library ship with Nightjar), or build custom ones from reference Assets.

-• Save the setup as a Recipe so every variant of the prototype shares the same lighting, framing, and visual language.
+• Save the setup as a Recipe.
+A Recipe is a Nightjar feature that stores the chosen Photography Style, Composition, Background, output settings, and Custom Directions, so every variant of the prototype can be generated again later with the same lighting, framing, and visual language without rebuilding the brief.

 When to switch back to 3D